dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

 As previously mentioned, in terms of the CAP theorem Cassandra values **A**vailability and **P**artition tolerance.
 However it *is* possible to configure strong **C**onsistency in Cassandra but this increases latency and sacrifices some availability.
-This tradeoff is controlled via the *consistency level* parameter.
+This trade-off is controlled via the *consistency level* parameter.

 ### Replication Factor
 <!-- Think this needs to come first because the consistency level section references the replication factor -->